Lionkjgame1219/ModerationOVALOGICIEL/README.md

 - **"Add Time"** is just a button to add time to the map.
 Note that you can provide a negative value to substract time to the map.
 (e.g. "-10" to substract 10 minutes)

+- **"Admin Message"** is going to be sending an "adminsay" command, along with the text you provided.

+- **"Server Message"** is basically the same as the admin one, but using the "serversay" command instead.

 - **"Configure Discord Webhook"** is here if need to update or remove a webhook link you provided previously.
 You can also add one if you never provided it.

 - **"Configure Discord User ID"** is also made to add, update, or remove your Discord User ID.

+- **"Configure Console Key"** is here if you need to change the key used to open the in-game console.

 - **"Light / Dark Mode"** is just here for your visual comfort, so if, for some reason, you desire to get flashbanged, all of a sudden, you are free to.

    Can also be used to enlighten your bedroom, since Chiv server mods are known to live in darkness and loneliness.

-### Additional feature
+### Presets usage

-For kick and ban reasons, you can use preset slots to save and load a text.
+For kicks, bans, admin messages, and server messages, you can use preset slots to save and quickly retrieve sentences.

-Let's say that you want to save the sentence "This is a duel server, FFA / RDM is prohibited.".
+Let's imagine you want to save the sentence "This is a duel server, FFA / RDM is prohibited." as a server message preset.

-You can type this sentence as the reason of a kick or ban, and press the button "Slot 1" in the "Save Preset" section below the prompts.
-You have 10 different slots available, which should be more than enough.

-If you want to load a preset, then click on the slot number in the "Load Preset" section that contains the text you want to load.

-Assuming you saved the sentence used above in the slot 1, you will then want to load the preset in the slot 1 in order to retrieve the text you saved in this slot.
+You would type the sentence in the "Server Message" input text box, and then click on the "Save / Overwrite" button in any slot you want.
+For the sake of the example, let's say you want to save it in slot 0.

+Now, whenever you want to send this message again, you can simply click on the "Load" button in the "Slot 0" column, and the message will be automatically filled in the input text box.
+You can then simply click on the "Send Server Message" button to send the message.

+Same concept applies to the presets used for kicks and bans.
+Note that ban presets also saves the ban duration, along with the reason.

-### Features planned for future releases
+### Features planned for possible future releases

 1. Toggleable automated player list refreshes (would also act as an anti-idle bot, bonus feature)

-2. Presets for Admin and Server messages.

-3. More robust and reliable input simulation for sending commands to the console.

-4. ???
+2. ???